realworldocaml/book/en/functors.md

 # Functors

-Up until now, we've seen OCaml's module system play an important but limited role.
+Up until now, we've seen OCaml's modules play an important but limited role.
 In particular, we've seen them as a mechanism for organizing code into units with specified interfaces.
-But modules can do much more than that, acting as a powerful toolset for building generic code and structuring large-scale systems.
+But OCaml's module system can do much more than that, serving as a powerful tool for building generic code and structuring large-scale systems.
 Much of that power comes from functors.